Ichimoku cloud analysis: EUR/USD, USD/CAD, AUD/USD

 EUR/USD, “Euro vs US Dollar”

-EUR/USD is rising within a bullish channel.
+EURUSD is pushing off the signal lines of the indicator.
 The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the Kijun-Sen line at 1.1165 is expected, followed by a rise to 1.1365.
+A test of the upper boundary of the Cloud at 1.1165 is expected, followed by a rise to 1.1375.
 An additional signal confirming the rise will be a rebound from the lower boundary of the ascending channel.
-The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing under 1.1045, which will mean a further decline to 1.0955.
+The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing under 1.1055, which will mean a further decline to 1.0965.
+Meanwhile, the growth could be confirmed by a breakout of the upper boundary of the descending channel with the price securing above 1.1235.

 USD/CAD, “US Dollar vs Canadian Dollar”

-USD/CAD is testing the broken resistance level.
+USD/CAD has left the boundaries of a bullish corrective channel.
 The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
-A test of the Tenkan-Sen line at 1.3145 is expected, followed by a decline to 1.3005.
+A test of the lower boundary of the Cloud at 1.3165 is expected, followed by a decline to 1.2995.
 An additional signal confirming the decline will be a rebound from the upper boundary of the bearish channel.
-The scenario can be cancelled by a breakout of the upper boundary of the Cloud with the price securing above 1.3305, which will mean further growth to 1.3405.
+The scenario can be cancelled by a breakout of the upper boundary of the Cloud with the price securing above 1.3265, which will mean further growth to 1.3355.

 AUD/USD, “Australian Dollar vs US Dollar”

-AUD/USD is correcting after aggressive growth.
+AUD/USD has secured above the Tenkan-Sen line o the indicator.
 The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the Tenkan-Sen line at 0.6830 is expected, followed by a rise to 0.6970.
+A test of the upper boundary of the Cloud at 0.6795 is expected, followed by a rise to 0.6955.
 An additional signal confirming the rise will be a rebound from the lower boundary of the bullish channel.
-The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing under 0.6620, which will mean a further decline to 0.6530.
+The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing under 0.6715, which will mean a further decline to 0.6625.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.